deadroxy/nowplayingtotext/README.md

 3. Double click the NowPlayingToText icon to launch the applet.
 4. Open OBS and select the scene you'd like to modify.
 5. Click the plus button to add a new source.
-6. Choose "Text (FreeType 2)" as the type of course.
+6. Choose `Text (FreeType 2)` as the type of course.
-7. Set the title for the source to "NowPlayingToText" and click OK.
+7. Set the title for the source to `NowPlayingToText` and click OK.
-8. On the source properties screen check the box marked "Read From File".
+8. On the source properties screen check the box marked `Read From File`.
-9. Click the "Browse" button next to the field titled "Text File".
+9. Click the `Browse` button next to the field titled `Text File`.
 10. Navigate to the location where the `NowPlayingToText.app` is located.
 11. Select the file named `NPTT.txt` (which was created when you launched the applet).
 12. Adjust the font style of the text to your liking.